browserengineering/book/book/intro.md

 Browser code concepts
 =====================

-HTML & CSS are meant to be black boxes---declarative APIs---where one specifies _what_ outcome to achieve, and the _browser itself_ is responsible for figuring out the _how_ to achieve it.
-Web developers don't, and mostly can't, draw their web page's pixels on their own.
+HTML and CSS are meant to be black boxes---declarative application programming interfaces (APIs)---where one specifies _what_ outcome to achieve, and the _browser itself_ is responsible for figuring out _how_ to achieve it.
+Web developers don't, and mostly can't, draw their web pages' pixels on their own.

 That can make the browser magical or frustrating---depending on whether it is doing the right thing!
 But that also makes a browser a pretty